Budda Baker: Professional career

+Pre-draft

 Baker attended the NFL Combine and completed all of the combine and positional drills.
 He participated at Washington's Pro Day and only ran positional drills for over 50 NFL team representatives and scouts.
 The majority of NFL draft experts and analysts projected Baker to be a second round pick.
 Teams were impressed by his performance but were concerned his lack of size could affect his ability to play in the NFL.
 He was ranked the top nickelback available in the draft by NFL analyst Mike Mayock, was ranked the second best free safety prospect by NFLDraftScout.com, and the fourth best safety in the draft by Sports Illustrated and ESPN.

 2017

-The Arizona Cardinals selected Baker in the second round (36th overall) of the 2017 NFL Draft.
-The Arizona Cardinals traded their second round (45th overall), fourth round (119th overall), and seventh round (197th overall) picks in the 2017 NFL Draft to the Chicago Bears in order to move up in the second round and draft Baker with the 36th overall pick.
-The Cardinals also received a seventh round pick (221st overall) from the Chicago Bears.
+The Arizona Cardinals selected Baker in the second round (36th overall) of the 2017 NFL draft.
+The Cardinals traded their 2017 second-round (45th overall), fourth-round (119th overall), and seventh-round (197th overall) picks to the Chicago Bears in return for the 36th overall pick to draft Baker and also received a seventh-round pick (221st overall).
 He was the fourth safety selected in 2017 and one of three Washington defensive backs selected, along with Kevin King and Sidney Jones.

-On May 25, the Arizona Cardinals signed Baker to a four-year, $6.83 million contract with $3.88 million guaranteed and a signing bonus of $3.10 million.
+On May 25, 2017, the Cardinals signed Baker to a four–year, $6.83 million rookie contract that included $3.88 million guaranteed and an initial signing bonus of $3.10 million.

-Due to NFL's rules for colleges who follow quarters systems, Baker was unable to attend OTA's or minicamp until the University of Washington's graduation day.
+Due to NFL's rules for colleges who follow quarters systems, Baker was unable to attend organized team activities or minicamp until the University of Washington's graduation day.
 He impressed coaches throughout training camp and was named the backup free safety to Tyrann Mathieu to begin the regular season.

-He made his professional regular season debut in the Arizona Cardinals’ season-opener at the Detroit Lions and made one tackle in their 35–23 loss.
+He made his professional regular season debut in the Cardinals' season-opener at the Detroit Lions and made one tackle in their 35–23 loss.
 On November 19, 2017, Baker earned his first career start after Tyvon Branch suffered a torn ACL the previous week.
 In his first career start, he collected a season-high 13 combined tackles (11 solo), deflected two passes, and made his first career sack during a 31–21 loss at the Houston Texans in Week 11.

 On December 19, 2017, Baker was one of four Cardinals named to the 2018 Pro Bowl as a special teamer.
-In Week 16, he tied his season-high of 13 combined tackles (eight solo) and broke up a pass in the Cardinals’ 23–0 victory against the New York Giants.
+In Week 16, he tied his season-high of 13 combined tackles (eight solo) and broke up a pass in the Cardinals' 23–0 victory against the New York Giants.
 He finished his rookie season in 2017 with 74 combined tackles (58 solo) and seven pass deflections in 16 games and seven starts.
+He was named to the Pro Bowl and earned first team All-Pro honors as a rookie.
+He was named to the PFWA All-Rookie Team.